skraft9/skraft9/README.md

 # 👋 Hi — I'm Seth

-Cybersecurity professional with 9+ years of experience across engineering, vulnerability management, threat intelligence, and incident response.
+Cybersecurity professional with 9+ years of experience across IT engineering, vulnerability management, threat intelligence, threat detection and incident response.

 Outside of my employment, I actively hunt for zero-day software vulnerabilities and participate in bug bounty programs.